 Palomar Mountain is located about 30 miles inland from Oceanside, California, about an hour and a half drive northeast of San Diego or two and a half hours southeast of Los Angeles.

 The area offers camping, hiking, stargazing, and other outdoor adventures in a rugged alpine landscape that contrasts starkly with the Mediterranean climate found at lower altitudes nearby.

 The area comprises Palomar Mountain State Park, managed by California State Parks, as well portions of Cleveland National Forest, managed by the United States Forest Service.
 Two of the area’s campgrounds are managed by California State Parks and three by the U.S. Forest Service.

-For more information on the area’s campgrounds, check out our guide to Palomar Mountain camping.
+For more information on off-roading in the region, check out our guide to San Diego off-road trails.